Connected Venues and other Network as-a-Service solutions enable growth and structural efficiencies.

 Small Cell as-a-Service supports the full range of 3GPP, un-licensed such as CBRS as well as carrier grade WiFi connectivity.
 The Managed Services business model supports a neutral host set-up meeting potential property owner requirements on multi-operator services, or where parallel systems are not feasible to deploy, or spectrum sharing requires shared networks.

 Ericsson Backhaul as-a-Service proposition provides backhaul for mobile networks as well as enterprise customers.
-It overcomes practical availability hinders, such as right of way and ducts, applying to certain geographies.
-It’s also an alternative to spending capex, or to build competence in non-focus technology areas.
+It overcomes practical availability hinders, such as the right of way and ducts, applying to certain geographies.
+It’s also an alternative to spending CAPEX, or to build competence in non-focus technology areas.

 Backhaul as-a-Service supports service providers to improve their structural efficiencies through the sharing of operations and network assets, combined with a simplified commercial model based on price per Hop, with committed service levels and KPIs.
 The service supports the full range of MicroWave technologies, from long-haul up to E-band.